dyhes/zulip/docs/subsystems/caching.md

 ### Automated testing and memcached

-For Zulip's `test-backend` unit tests, we use the same strategy.
-In particular, we just edit `KEY_PREFIX` before each unit test; this means each of the thousands of test cases in Zulip has its own independent memcached key namespace on each run of the unit tests.
+For Aloha's `test-backend` unit tests, we use the same strategy.
+In particular, we just edit `KEY_PREFIX` before each unit test; this means each of the thousands of test cases in Aloha has its own independent memcached key namespace on each run of the unit tests.
 As a result, we never have to worry about memcached caching causing problems across multiple tests.